jhnlvnndrnl/WorldPop-Explorer/README.md

 > Developer

 ```
-For Reccomendations of Content please contact us through the following:
+For Reccomendations or Removal of Content please contact me through the following:
 jeendrenal.dev@gmail.com
 ```